johanns/libepaper/docs/ARCHITECTURE.md

 ## Design Philosophy

-The libepaper2 library is built on modern C++23 principles prioritizing safety, simplicity, and extensibility.
+The libepaper library is built on modern C++23 principles prioritizing safety, simplicity, and extensibility.

 ### Core Principles